CSIRT-MU/CRUSOE/crusoe_orient/RUN_LOCALLY.md

 - To check your version, run `node -v` in a terminal/console window.
 - To get Node.js, go to [nodejs.org](https://nodejs.org/en/download/).

+If your Node.js version is 16 or higher, then set this environment variable:

+$ export NODE_OPTIONS=--openssl-legacy-provider

 ### npm package manager

 NPM client command line interface is installed with Node.js by default.